Benchmarking Code of Conduct – 2023 Version

-The methodology guides benchmarking teams to develop a Terms of Reference, review the current situation, learn from best practices, deploy best practices and evaluate the project’s success.
+The methodology guides benchmarking teams to develop a Terms of Reference, Review the current situation, Acquire and learn from best practices, Deploy best practices and Evaluate the project’s success.
 The methodology encourages strong engagement with stakeholders to obtain their ideas and input and combine these with the best practices found to develop the most effective solutions or next practices.

-Users of the TRADE Best Practice Benchmarking & Best Practice Improvement Resource (BPIR.com) are expected to follow the Benchmarking Code of Conduct when undertaking a benchmarking project and in all interactions with other BPIR.com members.
+Users of the TRADE Best Practice Benchmarking Methodology are expected to follow the Benchmarking Code of Conduct when undertaking a benchmarking project.
 Adherence to this Code will contribute to efficient, effective and ethical benchmarking.

-- 1.2 Understand your own work practices/processes before asking benchmarking partners to share information on theirs.
+- 1.2 Understand your own work practices/processes before asking other organisations (benchmarking partners) to share information on theirs.

 - 1.4 Make the most of your benchmarking partner’s time by being fully prepared for each exchange (with an agenda set and questions prepared).

 - 1.5 Help your benchmarking partners prepare by informing them in advance of your key questions and agenda prior to benchmarking meetings (on-line or face to face).